selimslab/selimslab.github.io/_NOTES/arts/philosophy/koans.md

 Two hands clap and there is a sound.
 What is the sound of one hand?

-One said, “The flag moves.”
+One said, "The flag moves.”

-The other said, “The wind moves.”
+The other said, "The wind moves.”

 the third said, "It is your mind that moves."